rghorpade/blockchain-ekyc-sawtooth/README.md

 ## 3. Transaction Processor and State

-This section uses the following terminoloy:
+This section uses the following terminology:
 * [Transaction Processor](https://intelledger.github.io/architecture/transactions_and_batches.html) - this is the business logic / smart contracts layer.
 * [Validator Process](https://sawtooth.hyperledger.org/docs/core/releases/latest/architecture/global_state.html) - this is the Global State Store layer.
 * Client Application (User)	- this implies a user of the solution; the user’s public key executes the transactions.